Key Questions on Egypt

 What are the main elements of the IMF supported program with Egypt?

-The Egyptian economy faces significant macroeconomic challenges that have become more complex to manage with the recent conflict in Gaza and Israel.
-At the same time, the UAE’s recent investment deal has relieved the near-term pressures and provides a unique opportunity to address these challenges successfully.
-The IMF supported program with Egypt, which was approved last year, remains centered on four key goals to ensure macroeconomic stability and secure private-sector-led growth:
+The Egyptian economy faces significant macroeconomic challenges that have become more complex to manage with the conflict in Gaza and Israel, and the disruptions in the Red Sea.
+The IMF supported program with Egypt, which was approved in December 2022, remains centered on four key goals to ensure macroeconomic stability and secure private-sector-led growth:

 • In recognition of the significant adverse impact high inflation has on purchasing power, targeted budget support to vulnerable households is warranted and budget space for such support needs to be protected.